petezh/peterzhang.me/_experiences/gates.md

 <img width="800px" src="/images/experiences/gates_method.png">

 I oversaw the process of compiling an original [database](https://docs.google.com/spreadsheets/d/1CggPY4jmicgPwr4yXQr9jnu4BOjSRL1jU1c43dH4BTI/edit#gid=371334395) on SFM prevalence, regulatory strength, and country characteristics, covering more studies than any previous reviews.
 Afterwards, I helped consultant visualize and analyze the data to gain insights on the scope, causes, and impacts of SFMs.
 I streamlined a 55-page midpoint report and delegated follow-up deep dives.

+In spring 2022, I took over as project leader and worked closely with the points of contact to significantly develop the research base of the project and write the ultimate report.
+We interviewed 11 subject experts and compiled over 200 studies into a 180-page report.
+I led the team to an in-person final presentation for the entire Integrated Development Team at the Gates Foundation.
+The report has gone on to inform Foundation strategy for investing in drug quality in sub-Saharan Africa.